-In between all of these wonderful activities, visitors can try an assortment of local favorite dishes such as shoo-fly pie and country chicken dinners.
-A highlight of the festival are the Pennsylvania Dutch family style dinners, demonstrations of the bread oven, and the Farmers Market.
+In between all of these wonderful activities, sample an assortment of local favorite dishes such as shoo-fly pie and country chicken dinners.
+A highlight of the festival are the Pennsylvania Dutch family style dinners.
+You may even see a demonstrations of the bread oven.
 Kids will love the festival’s many sweet treats, including strawberry shortcake, funnel cakes and ice cream.
 It’s also a place to try traditional “root drinks,” such as Root Beer, Birch Beer, and Sarsaparilla.

-Travelers planning to stay for several days will find an assortment of lodging choices including a few Hampton Inn hotels nearby that are partnering with the festival.
-We liked the Comfort Inn Midway is located at Exit 16 – I-78, Bethel, PA 19507 not far from a trailhead to the Appalachian Trail, if there are hikers in the family.
-It offers guests a free breakfast in addition to free local phone calls, weekday newspapers and coffee.
+Travelers planning to stay for several days will find an assortment of lodging choices including a few hotels nearby that are partnering with the festival.
+We liked the Quality Inn Midway, located at Exit 16 – I-78, Bethel, PA 19507.
+This location is close to a trailhead for the Appalachian Trail and the Blue Mountains, if there are hikers in the family.
+Explore Roadside America, the fun — if out of season — Christmas Village, and Hawk Mountain Sanctuary.
+Take advantage of a free breakfast in addition to free weekday newspapers and coffee with rates starting at $59/night.
 The inn also boasts an indoor pool, exercise room and video game room, perfect for kids who want to continue having fun after a day at the festival.
-If you’re traveling with pets, this hotel has a limit of two per room and charges a $20/night per pet fee.

-Set your reminder to book a room soon: The top value Kutztown Folk Festival will take place from July 1- July 9, 2017.
-The region is a bargain and so are festival admission fees.
-A one-day adult pass is $14, $5 for ages 13-17, and younger kids go free.
+Set your reminder to book a room soon: The top value Kutztown Folk Festival will take place from June 27 to July 7, 2024.
+The region is a bargain and so are festival admission fees, with reduced rates for ages 13-17; younger kids go free.
 To purchase tickets and learn more about the event, visit the Kutztown Festival website or call 888/674-6136.